A GLSM realization of derived equivalence in $U(1) \times U(2)$ models: Review on hemisphere partition functions and window categories

 \section{Review on hemisphere partition functions and window categories}

-In this section, we give a short review on the hemisphere partition functions of GLSMs.
-In particular, we review how we can extract big/small window categories from these hemisphere partitions, and this will be crucial for later sections.
-For more details, please refer to \cite{Herbst:2008jq,Hori:2013ika,Clingempeel:2018iub} and references therein.
+In this section, we give a short review of the hemisphere partition functions of GLSMs, following \cite{Herbst:2008jq,Hori:2013ika,Clingempeel:2018iub} and references therein.
+In particular, we review how we identify big/small window categories from the hemisphere partition function of B-branes.